 Another slightly discordant element of the piece is that while one element – the staging and commentary on the film – is theatrical, and theatrically experimental – much of the writing does not feel like it is designed for theatre.
-In particular Durnall’s speeches feel prose-like, but they don’t really feel or sound like they are written for the stage.
-Perhaps again this is a deliberate element, in-keeping with the discordant, unresolved and piecemeal element of memories, but there is something which doesn’t quite fall into place with the flow of the piece.
+In particular, Durnall’s speeches feel prose-like, but they don’t really feel or sound like they are written for the stage.
+Perhaps again this is a deliberate element, in keeping with the discordant, unresolved and piecemeal element of memories, but there is something that doesn’t quite fall into place with the flow of the piece.
 Stronger is the writing and speech of Angharad Matthews’ character.
-Her surreal, ghost-like appearance mixes dialogue from the film, and an almost dream-like encounter with Durnall.
+Her surreal, ghost-like appearance mixes dialogue from the film and an almost dream-like encounter with Durnall.

 The staging of the piece offers an intimate experience, with the audience positioned close to the actors.
 It’s quietly presented, quietly spoken.
 Again there’s a discordant element between Durnall’s and Matthew’s performance.
 Durnall is clearly delivering anecdotal, personal stories, without real elements of performance, while Matthews’ is a truly theatrical and thoroughly engaging performance.
 As with the film narration, it’s an interesting experiment, but one that perhaps doesn’t quite reach its potential.

-Twelve Cabins Twelve Vacancies ultimately offers a sincere and endearing exploration of grief and how it affects and resonates across life.
+Twelve Cabins Twelve Vacancies by Company of Sirens ultimately offers a sincere and endearing exploration of grief and how it affects and resonates across life.
 And some of the writing on grief is beautifully expressed.
 In his programme notes Durnall calls it ‘the poetry of the ordinary’ and this encapsulates and expresses it perfectly – the pain of grief in the everyday.